 Tifton, Georgia examples: Home to several sports stars, musicians, politicians, and ethnic festivals

 By following this process of self-discovery, you should be able to identify your own town’s unique cultural elements, thereby better harnessing locals, media and advertising to help make your small town a bigger deal.

 Pro Tip: Harness the power of locals – explore four ways to make locals key players in your marketing strategy.

 The proof is in the pudding – Tifton Tourism Testimonial

 “The Stamp team came to South Georgia several times to really get a feel for who we were.
-They often went above and beyond to make sure we were pleased.
 Our dynamic account service team worked many hours with us to get just the right look and make sure our content and messaging was perfect.
 And they were always working to figure out ways to maximize our budget, which was very important for a small organization like ours.
 We love the end result!”

 – Tyron Spearman and Angela Elder, Tourism Coordinators for Tifton, GA